 1. INTRODUCTION

 Rice is an important staple food crop in India.
-It is mainly grown by manual transplanting of seedling into puddled soil.
-Aerobic rice system is the growing of rice in non-puddled and non flooded soil which add to water productivity by reducing the seepage, percolation and evaporation.
-Hence, aerobic rice is one of the options to minimize irrigation requirement of rice crop.
-However, it is subject to much higher weed pressure with a broader weed spectrum than flood-irrigated rice and land area under these systems is expected to increase in the future because of labour and water shortage.
-Rice and groundnut are very sensitive to weed competition in the early stage of growth and failure to control weeds in the first three weeks after seeding reduce the yield by 50 per cent [15].
-The most common methods of weed control are mechanical, chemical, biological and cultural methods.
-Chemical method of weed control is more prominent than manual and mechanical practice.
-However, its adverse effects on the environment are making farmers to consider and accept mechanical methods.
-Further,herbicide is the economic tool to fight against weeds but continuous use of one herbicide for a long time may result in development of herbicide resistant weed biotypes and causing a shift in weed flora.
+It is mainly grown by manual transplanting of seedlings into puddled soil.
+Aerobic rice system is the growing of rice in non-puddled and non-flooded soil, which adds to water productivity by reducing the seepage, percolation, and evaporation.
+Hence, aerobic rice is one of the options to minimize the irrigation requirement of the rice crop.
+However, it is subject to much higher weed pressure with a broader weed spectrum than flood-irrigated rice.
+Moreover, land area under the aerobic rice system is expected to increase in the future because of labour and water shortage.
+Rice and groundnut are very sensitive to weed competition in the early stage of growth, and failure to control weeds in the first three weeks after seeding reduces the yield by 50 per cent [15].
+The most common methods of weed control are mechanical, chemical, biological, and cultural methods.
+Chemical weed control is more prominent than manual and mechanical practices.
+However, its adverse effects on the environment are causing farmers to consider and accept mechanical methods.
+Further, herbicides are an economic tool to fight against weeds, but continuous use of one herbicide for a long time may result in the development of herbicide-resistant weed biotypes, causing a shift in weed flora.
 Manual weeding alone is time consuming and costly.
-Mechanical weeding has always been an environment-friendly, sustainable weeding substitute in agricultural history and it is also the most important alternative to chemical weed control [6].
-The substitution of manual weeding with mechanical tools is considered as an important intervention in both upland rice and organic production system [11].
-Further, single weed control approach may not be able to keep weeds below the economic threshold level and result in environmental hazard.
-Therefore, integrated approaches are suggested for weed control since it may find most practical and cost effective for reducing weed competition and sustainability of direct seeded rice.
-Considering the above weed management approach, a field experiment was conducted to evaluate the feasibility of various weed management options during cropping period and developing appropriate, economic and eco-friendly weed management method in aerobic rice cultivation.
+Mechanical weeding has always been an environment-friendly, sustainable weeding substitute in agricultural history, and it is also the most important alternative to chemical weed control [6].
+The substitution of manual weeding with mechanical tools is considered an important intervention in both upland rice and organic production systems [11].
+Further, a single weed control approach may not be able to keep weeds below the economic threshold level and result in an environmental hazard.
+Therefore, integrated approaches are suggested for weed control since they may be found most practical and cost-effective for reducing weed competition and the sustainability of direct-seeded rice.
+Considering the above weed management approach, a field experiment was conducted to evaluate the feasibility of various weed management options during the cropping period and to develop appropriate, economic, and eco-friendly weed management method in aerobic rice cultivation.

 2. MATERIAL AND METHODS

-A field experiment was conducted during Kharif season of 2020 to 2022 at Main Rice Research Centre Farm, Navsari Agricultural University, Navsari, Gujarat.
+A field experiment was conducted during Kharif season of 2020 to 2022 at Main Rice Research Centre Farm, Navsari Agricultural University, Navsari, Gujarat, india.
 The soil of the experiment field was clayey in texture, alkaline in nature, low in available nitrogen, medium in available phosphorus and high in available potassium.
 Experiment consisting 10 treatments as below:

 T1- Mulching with paddy straw @ 5 t/ha at the time of sowing